marionbarker/loopdocs/docs/operation/loop-settings/pump-commands.md

 #### Test Command

-TBD - ask Joe.
+This verifies communication with the pod.
+Loop reports success or failure.
+Use Get Pod Status if you want to see the message as returned from the pod.

 #### Enable Confirmation Beeps

 This turns on beeps on the Pod.
+Joe will provide more details of what gets enabled.

 * Temp Basal Change (TBD)
 * Bolus Acknowledgement (TBD)